ggwmwgg/cs50web/mail/README.md

 ## Mail (from CS50W course)

 ### Description
-Website with front-end for an email client that makes API calls to send and receive emails.
+Website with front-end for an email client that makes (simulated) API calls to send and receive emails.

 #### Technologies used:
 - *Python*